catalyzeio/stratum-docs/ssl-certs.md

 Before actually uploading the cert, the command will check several things.
 First, the certificate and private key are checked to make sure they match cryptographically.
 Next, the given hostname is checked against the Subject of the certificate.
 Lastly, the command checks if a chain from your certificate all the way to a root CA can be found.
 This ensures your certificate and private key will be trusted by web browsers.
 The last two checks will only pass if your certificate is not self signed.
 If you are uploading a self signed certificate, use the `-s` flag to tell the CLI to skip the hostname and root CA chain check.

 If a chain from your certificate to a root CA cannot be found, the CLI will attempt to resolve this and download intermediate certificates and a root CA. This is enabled by default, and ensures a proper certificates and private keys are uploaded to Compliant Cloud.
-However, you can disable certificate chain resolution by passing `-r false`.
+However, you can disable certificate chain resolution by passing `-r=false`.
 If you would like to perform the certificate chain resolution as a distinct task, use the [ssl resolve](/compliant-cloud/cli-reference#ssl-resolve) command.

 Once all checks pass, the certificate and private key are uploaded to Compliant Cloud.
 It is important to note, however, that the cert is not yet in use.
 For a cert to be used, it must be applied to one or more [sites](/compliant-cloud/articles/concepts/sites).